-Whilst the major focus of this Plan is to ensure that it delivers robust and high quality assessments that accurately assess competence against the Standard, the Employers have also considered the practicalities of implementation carefully in the light of the large number of apprenticeships and geographic coverage.
+Whilst the major focus of this Plan is to ensure that it delivers robust and high quality assessments that accurately assess competence against the Standard, the Employers have also considered the practicalities of implementation carefully in the light of the number of apprenticeships and geographic coverage.
 The main factors that will make our approach implementable and cost effective at the numbers of apprentices anticipated are:

-- The use of two well proven assessment methods that will allow robust determination of competence without requiring a large number of components. - Engaging an Assessment Organisation to ensure a pool of individual assessors, with assessor qualifications and the capability to carry out the volume of assessment required. - The ability for assessors to review the Portfolio remotely and hence not incur any travel time or costs. - The intention to have the Portfolio created and submitted electronically wherever possible. - The ability for assessors to conduct the Professional Discussion either face to face (where there are significant numbers of apprentices in one geographic area) or remotely using video conference / Skype (where numbers are small).
-This will also make most effective use of assessor time. - The use of existing assessment expertise, robust internal and external QA processes to give impartial assessment without the need to engage an additional party and incur additional costs in the assessment.
+- The use of two well proven assessment methods that will allow robust determination of competence without requiring a large number of components. - Developing a solution which has a pool of individual assessors with the capability to carry out the volume of assessment required. - The ability for assessors to review the Portfolio remotely and hence not incur any travel time or costs. - The desire to have the Portfolio created and submitted electronically wherever possible. - The ability for assessors to conduct the Professional Discussion either face to face (where there are significant numbers of apprentices in one geographic area) or remotely using video conference / phone / Skype (where numbers are small).
+This will also make most effective use of assessor time. - The recognition of knowledge partially assessed through professional qualifications, hence reducing the scope of the Final Assessment.

-We are confident that this approach can be used in organisations of any size within the sector, in part through flexing the role of the Training Provider to ensure the totality of the learning, on-programme assessment and guidance on the end point assessment can be delivered.
+In addition, we are confident that this approach can be used in organisations of any size within the sector, in part through flexing the role of the Training Provider to ensure the totality of the learning, On-programme assessment and guidance on the final assessment can be delivered.
+In addition, we believe that the assessment approach is applicable to any size organisation.

 As this Standard is new, we have no direct evidence of the costs of delivering this assessment approach.
-However, drawing on the information we have received from Training Providers and Assessment Organisation on the indicative costs of delivering this apprenticeship we believe that up to 20% of the costs will be spent on assessment.
+However, drawing on the information we have received from Training Providers and others on the indicative costs of delivering this apprenticeship we believe that up to 20% of the costs will be spent on assessment.